Getting started with the Nylas Node.js SDK

 });

-Learn more about the messages and threads endpoints.
-For more information on the functionality of the Nylas Email API, refer to Email API.
+For more information on the Nylas Email API, see the Email API documentation.

 Search messages and threads